lukelovekin/Cars4Ads-Project-and-Docs/README.md

 ======================================

-Model implementation represents a normalised database model 6.0 to >5.0 pts
-HD
-Meets D with no duplication and ideal model implementation.

-Database design appropriately addresses the requirements of a complex scenario 6.0 to >5.0 pts
-HD
-Meets D and represents a highly optimised solution.

-Implemented controllers demonstrate correct use of commands to query the database infrastructure 6.0 to >5.0 pts
-HD
-Meets D and does so elegantly (queries chosen are the most elegant to achieve the result).

-Queries implemented provide correct data for the given scenario 6.0 to >5.0 pts
-HD
-Meets CR and demonstrates exceptional understanding of database queries.

 Code comments demonstrate how the queries implemented correctly represent the database structure 6.0 to >5.0 pts
 HD
 Meets D and all comments are exceptionally written.

-Identify and use appropriate model methods
-6.0 to >5.0 pts
-HD
-Identifies and uses appropriate model methods for querying on self and its relationships, extends models scope where appropriate

-Minimising database calls needed to perform an action 6.0 to >5.0 pts
-HD
-Minimise all database calls and implement eager loading where appropriate

 Sanitise and validates input to maintain data integrity